star-crossed/SPDocSetCreate/README.md

 # SPDocSetCreate
-Create a document set in a document library using CSOM and PowerShell
+Create a document set in a document library on SharePoint Online using CSOM and PowerShell.